vjb-subs/divad-submission/README.md

 Our DIVAD methods and experiments are currently only available here, but will be moved to the [Exathlon repository](https://github.com/exathlonbenchmark/exathlon) in the future, with further indications to reproduce all our experimental results.

-To download the Spark Streaming dataset, please follow the instructions described in the [Exathlon repository](https://github.com/exathlonbenchmark/exathlon).

 Please find:

 - The technical report of our VLDB subsmission [here](technical-report.pdf).